ABA-aadarsh/Tic-Tac-Toe-Vs-Computer/README.md

     and if there are no such position then a random position will be selected

 This is the basic logic system here.
 Besides these there are few extra conditions mentioned while making first choice and second choice, this is to prevent traps and also to set up traps.

+More details are included in the file "app.js" through comments.